jeffhhk/fpsmdr-declmed23/README.md

 ## Starting

-The script chezscheme.sh the "scheme" binary of chez scheme with appropriate configuration.
+The script chezscheme.sh wraps the "scheme" binary of chez scheme with appropriate configuration.
 Read the script comments for details.
 For example:

     ./chezscheme.sh
     Chez Scheme Version 9.5